Web Connect Ads

-Click on a wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
-Locate: "WebConnect" select it and click on a trash can icon.
+Click on the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Locate: "WebConnect", select it and click on the trash can icon.

-If WebConnect extension is greyed out and you can't remove it ("This extension is managed and cannot be removed of disabled") please follow this removal guide - how to remove a managed Google Chrome extension?
+If the WebConnect extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed of disabled"), follow this removal guide - how to remove a managed Google Chrome extension?

 Remove Web Connect from Mozilla Firefox:

 Click "Tools" (at the top of the window), select "Add-ons".
 Click on "Extensions" and disable this add-on: "Web Connect".
-(At the time of testing, the extension in Mozilla FireFox was named "Web Layers")
+(At time of testing, the extension within Mozilla FireFox was named "Web Layers")

-If you are having problems with the removal of Web Connect you can reset you Mozilla FireFox settings to default.
+If you have problems with removal of Web Connect, reset your Mozilla FireFox settings to default.